T of C

 琴史 #138 2 |

-Song Taizong, the second emperor of the Song dynasty, was Zhao Kuangyi (939 - 997), younger brother of Zhao Kuangyin (927 - 976), the first emperor.
+Song Taizong, born Zhao Kuangyi (939 - 997), was a younger brother of Zhao Kuangyin (927 - 976), the first emperor.
 Taizong's activities related to the qin are discussed in Xu Jian's Qinshi Chubian, Chapter 6/A5.

 The Qin Shi essay starts by mentioning the brilliance of Taizong in war and peace, then his research into correct musical tones.
-It then discusses his decision to improve the qin by adding two strings and also to make a 5-string ruan.
+It then discusses his decision to "improve" the qin by adding two strings (more on this below) and also to make a 5-string ruan lute.
 It mentions his collecting qin melodies and ruan melodies into handbooks, plus lyrics.
-The following titles are then mentioned:
+The following titles are then mentioned in this order:

-Qinshu Cunmu gives some details of two of these works:
+Qinshu Cunmu gives some details of the first two of these works, in this order:

-The only two melody titles that seem to be named in any of these sources seem to be 萬國朝天 Wanguo Chaotian and 平晉 Ping Jin.
+The only two melody titles that are named in the Qin Shi entry "萬國朝天 Wanguo Chaotian" and "平晉 Ping Jin"; they were also mentioned in the 宋志 Song Chronicles.
 However, these apparently have not survived, nor is there any particular reason to think any have survived.
-Thus, the 9-string melodies one can find extant in the 1618 handbook Lixing Yuanya (1618) are almost certainly spurious.
+Thus, the 9-string melodies one can find extant in the 1618 handbook Lixing Yuanya are almost certainly unrelated to any earlier 9-string melodies.

 Failure of the nine-string qin

-Qin music has always been largely pentatonic; non-pentatonic notes, while more frequent in the surviving early repertoire (see especially modal details for Jieshi Diao You Lan), seem to be there largely for extra color rather than being structurally important: thus even there the melodies all remain primarily pentatonic.6 Furthermore, preliminary attempts to play melodies from the pentatonically tuned nine-string qin tablature from 1618 suggest that they can fairly easily be adapted for seven-string qin.
+Qin music has always been largely pentatonic; non-pentatonic notes, while more frequent in the surviving early repertoire (see especially modal details for Jieshi Diao You Lan), seem to be there largely for extra color rather than being structurally important: thus even there the melodies all remain primarily pentatonic.9 Furthermore, preliminary attempts to play melodies from the pentatonically tuned nine-string qin tablature from 1618 suggest that they can only be fairly easily adapted for seven-string qin in certain circumstances.
 This can perhaps be partially explained by showing the notes available in the most common harmonic positions (7th plus 5th and 9th hui) if a seven-string qin tuned pentatonically is expanded to be a nine-string qin:

 Nine string qin tuned pentatonically:

-As can be seen, the relative note 4 (fa) cannot be played here.
+As can be seen, the relative note 4 (fa) cannot be played here in harmonics.
 To play 4 in harmonics requires a string tuned to 4 played in the 7th position and/or one tuned to 7 played in the 5th or 9th position.
 This seems to demonstrate the difficulties of playing an interesting diatonic melody on a qin using pentatonic tuning, whether it has seven-strings or nine.

 Does this mean that for playing truly diatonic (heptatonic) melodies one should try either a 7 string or a 9 string qin using a relative diatonic tuning.
 Since qin idiom strongly suggests that it sounds good to play octaves, for diatonic music one should perhaps first try a nine-string qin tuned diatonically.
 For example,